Fire and rescue services

 More information:

-Tick-borne encephalitis is a risk in forested areas, particularly in the states of Bavaria and Baden-Württemberg.
+Tick-borne encephalitis is a risk in forested areas, particularly in Bavaria and Baden-Württemberg.
 Ticks are common in country areas and are active from spring to autumn.

 To protect yourself from disease: